alex-kalanis/remote-request/README.md

 Nothing so fancy, but just only sources of pointers from stream processors.
 Both on remote machine and/or local storage.

+### Socket

+The most specific one.
+Usable mainly for connecting with UDP schema.
+It does not need to wait after receive data packet which happens with others.

 ### FSocket, PFsocket

-The most stupid ones.
+The most stupid ones and most known ones.
 You cannot convice them with context about your truth like "That connection IS correctly secured".

 ### Stream